Permissible Use Policy FAQThe official policy regarding permissible use on NMEDW is laid out in the frequently asked questions below.

 Yes, this policy applies, even if the IRB approved EMR access in your protocol.

-NMHC is providing medical services such as labs for my research participants.
-The participants are not necessarily NMHC patients but are registered with the hospital and have an MRN for billing purposes.
+NMHC provides lab services for my participants.
+The participants may not be NMHC patients but are registered with the hospital and have an MRN for billing purposes.
 Do I need to use the EDW to acquire these lab values?

-Yes, the policy applies to all clinical data used for research purposes that comes from an NMHC EMR or other clinical system.
+Yes, the policy applies to all clinical data retrieved from an NMHC EMR or other clinical systems that is to be used for research purposes.

-Does this policy apply to my case report forms and other research data that I capture outside of Epic or Cerner?
+Does this policy apply to case report forms and other research data captured outside of Epic or Cerner?

-The policy applies to data residing on an NMHC system, such as Epic or Powerchart.
-While this policy does not apply to research data captured in systems outside of NMHC, such as investigator-initiated surveys for patient reported outcomes, NMHC data should not be copied from the chart/EMR into third-party systems.
+The policy applies to data residing on NMHC systems (e.g. Epic, historical Powerchart, or other electronic systems).
+While this policy does not apply to research data captured in systems outside of NMHC, no chart or EMR data may be copied into any third-party system (e.g. investigator-initiated patient-reported outcome surveys).

 What do I need to submit to be considered for an exception?

-What is the process once I have submitted these documents?
+What is the process once I have submitted my exception request?

-How does this process change if I have a waiver of consent and a waiver of HIPAA authorization?
+I have a waiver of consent and a waiver of HIPAA authorization.
+Does this process change?

 How do I know if my data security plan is approved?